shermanloan/scejson-doc/doc/appendix-history.md

 chapter when a new release arrives, you may quickly discern any documentation changes which may or may not be of interest to you.

+## Release 2024-01-0
+* No changes made to the reference manual.

 ## Release 2023-10-0
 * The `ODI.AddToPmt` field is not supported with pure [Construction Loans](module-construction.md) and the documentation for this field has been